Presgripsiynu Anfeddygol (PgCert)

 This part-time course is designed to prepare nurses, midwives, physiotherapists, podiatrists and therapeutic radiographers to practise as independent prescribers, meeting standards set by the Nursing and Midwifery Council (NMC), and the Health & Care Professions Council (HCPC).

-You can take this courses as a stand-alone postgraduate certificate or as part of the MSc Advanced Practice Non-medical Prescribing.
+You can take this course as a stand-alone postgraduate certificate or as part of the MSc Advanced Practice.

 Rydym wedi ymrwymo i gyflwyno rhaglenni sy'n arloesol ac yn berthnasol, a chynnig y deilliannau dysgu a'r rhagolygon gyrfaol gorau i'n myfyrwyr.
 O gofio hyn, rydym yn adolygu rhai elfennau o'r rhaglen hon ar hyn o bryd.
 Felly, mae'r manylion yn rhai dangosol yn unig a gallent gael eu newid.
 Gallwch gyflwyno cais o hyd.
 Byddwn yn diweddaru'r dudalen hon ac yn cysylltu â'r holl ddeiliaid cynnig pan fydd yr adolygiad wedi'i gwblhau er mwyn cadarnhau unrhyw newidiadau.